A: from Cliff's son

 1 – One was in the possession of the Lighthouse Keeper north of Shanbar.

-2 – Cliff Robinson managed to have two of these pieces, one of whom he
+2 – Cliff Robinson managed to acquire two of these pieces (at least one

 later gave to his escaping son.